M. G. George Muthoot

-Mathai George George Muthoot (2 November 1949 – 5 March 2021) was an Indian entrepreneur and businessman.
+Mathai George George Muthoot (abbr.
+George M'George) (2 November 1949 – 5 March 2021) was an Indian entrepreneur and businessman.
 He was the third generation of his family to be chairman of the Muthoot Group, and the former Lay Trustee of the Indian Orthodox Church.
 He was also a member of the National Executive Committee of the Federation of Indian Chambers of Commerce and Industry (FICCI) and the Chairman of the FICCI Kerala State Council.

 Forbes Asia Magazine listed him as the 50th richest man in India in 2011 and his ranking climbed to 44th richest in India according to Forbes' India's Richest list 2019.
 As per the Forbes' rich list 2020, he was the richest man in Kerala.

 Early life

 Born on 2 November 1949 in (Kozhencherry), Pathanamthitta, Kerala, M. G. George Muthoot is the grandson of Muthoot Ninan Mathai, founder of the Muthoot Group, and the third son of M. George Muthoot, founder of the financial services arm of that group.
 He graduated with Bachelor of Engineering from Manipal Institute of Technology.